Skip to content

 The Mistakes Most People Make at the Checkout

 Many people find themselves reaching for the bigger package almost automatically, assuming it is always the better deal.
 It is not always that simple.
 A promotional sticker or a bold "family size" label can make a product feel like a bargain when the numbers tell a different story.
 It can help to pause and think in terms of price per gram rather than price per package.
 One approach is to treat every shopping trip as a small exercise in comparison.
-The difference in unit price between two products might seem trivial, but across a weekly shop it is worth considering how those small gaps add up over time.
+The difference in unit price between two products might seem trivial, but across a weekly shop it is worth noting how those small gaps add up over time.

 What This Calculator Actually Shows You